shreyavshetty/BayesianDeepLearning/README.md

 - Necessity to find the posterior distribution over the convolutional weights, W, given observed training data X and labels Y. p(W | X, Y).
 This is difficult to trace.
 Hence, approximate using variational inference.
 - Let q(W) be the distribution over the network's weights, minimizing the Kullback-Leibler (KL) divergence between this approximating distribution and the full posterior: KL(q(W) || p(W | X, Y)) [Paper](https://arxiv.org/pdf/1506.02158.pdf)
+- Minimising the cross entropy loss objective function has the effect of minimising the Kullback-Leibler divergence term
 - Using stochastic gradient descent, minimizes the divergence term.
+Therefore training the network with stochastic gradient descent will encourage the model to learn a distribution of weights which explains the data well while preventing overfitting.
 - Use dropouts to form a probabilistic encoder-decoder architecture.
 This is kept as 0.5.
 Sample the posterior distribution over the weights at test time using dropout to obtain the posterior distribution of softmax class probabilities.
 Take the mean of these samples for segmentation prediction and use the variance to output model uncertainty for each class.
 The mean of the per class variance measurements as an overall measure of model uncertainty.
+- We use batch normalisation layers after every convolutional layer
+- The whole system is trained end-to-end using stochastic gradient descent with a base learning rate of 0.001 and weight decay parameter equal to 0.0005.
+We train the network until convergence when we observe no further reduction in training loss.
 - Probabilistic Variants of this architecture :
     - Bayesian Encoder: insert dropout after each encoder unit.
     - Bayesian Decoder: insert dropout after each decoder unit.